Shark’s Cove is one of the most beautiful snorkeling spots on Oahu!

 On our first trip to Oahu, we got to Shark’s Cove around 2:00 pm and it was like the zoo.
 The parking lot was completely full and we, unfortunately, decided to skip snorkeling this time around.

-We came back in February of 2022 and got there around 8:00 am, and parking was not a problem.
+We came back and got there around 8:00 am, and parking was not a problem.

 If you somehow get there in the afternoon and parking is full, you can try waiting for someone to leave or look for additional parking close by.